In various studies about starting and keeping relationships, researchers tell us how being bad at dating goes beyond shyness and anxiety only.

 Actually, being poor at dating is linked to biological evolution and more specifically, the evolution of mating!

 This is after sobering statistics continue to illustrate how many of us perform poorly at dating and mating activities.

-One study showed that 50 percent of us find it hard to either start or keep a relationship and 1 out of 5 struggles to sustain any relationship.
-Also true, 1 out 5 finds it completely hard to sustain an emotional relationship.
+One study showed that 50 percent of us find it hard to either start or keep a relationship and 1 out of 5 struggles to sustain any relationship at all.

-Those incapable of relationships and mating find themselves in a class battle of survival of the fittest, while those that succeed are better placed to reproduce heritable offsprings.
+Those among us that are incapable of relationships and mating find themselves in a class battle to survive, while those that succeed are better placed to reproduce heritable offsprings.

 This then begs the question, what exactly links our mating anomalies to evolutionary science?
 How are the two related?

 For starters, our ability to court persons of the opposite sex is determined by how suited we are to the current dating environment compared to previous environments.

 Well, a journey back in history should help us gain insight into the puzzle.

 100 years of evolution in dating and mating

 Only 100 years ago or thereabouts, dating and mating activities were matters handled by parents and elders and not the couples to be.